-The framework to monitor risk at Stonebridge was updated during the year to a framework of key risk areas, each with specific key risk metrics and tolerances for each metric.
-Owners for each key risk area were assigned and those owners reported the status of their risks and the result of each key risk metric to the Chief Risk & Compliance Officer on a monthly basis, who then reported risks outside tolerance to the Risk Committee.
+The framework to monitor risk at the Company reflects a framework of key risk areas, each with specific key risk metrics and tolerances for each metric.
+Owners for each key risk area were assigned and those owners reported the status of their risks and the result of each key risk metric to the Chief Risk Officer on a monthly basis, who then reported risks outside tolerance to the Risk Committee.
 Risks outside tolerance were discussed and action plans put in place to return them to tolerance.